splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 * :guilabel:`Average Pod Count`: The number of pods (:new-page:`replicas <https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/>`) running for this workload averaged over the analysis period.

-* :guilabel:`Resource Footprint`: The sum of all of the workload's pods' ``request`` settings for that resource (or utilization if resources are unset or average usage exceeds requests) plus its actual overage utilization of that resource.
-The percentages represent how much you can increase or decrease the footprint:
+* :guilabel:`Resource Footprint`: The resource footprint represents the total amount of CPU and memory that this workload has on the cluster at any given time.
+For workloads that have a varying number of pods (perhaps due to the autoscaler), this tile displays the average footprint over the past 14 days.
+The tile includes the following values for each resource:

    * Current footprint
    * Projected footprint if all recommendations are applied
    * Change of footprint (impact of applying the recommendation), in absolute units and in percentage between the recommended and current.

 * :guilabel:`Resource Efficiency`: The ratio of resource usage to resource allocation.
 This is a percentage relative to allocated resources.
 Best practices call for resource utilization in the 60-80% range.
 Having efficiency above 70-80% presents resource starvation risks. :ref:`See details on how this is calculated <aopt-glossary-efficiency>`.